Schedule your radon test in the Columbus, Dayton & Marysville, OH area

 Here is a pdf of Ohio showing the radon levels

-The EPA suggests testing the air in your home first as this is the main source of elevated radon levels.
+The EPA suggests a radon test in your home first as this is the main source of elevated radon levels.

 Habitation Investigation radon testing is available in the Central Ohio area as part of home inspections.